Soton-CompGen/LDMAP/README.md

 ####

 LDMAP is intended to be used for the generation of linkage disequilibrium (LD) maps from genotype data.
 For a description of the scientific basis of LDMAP, see Kuo *et al.*, 2007 .
-In brief, LDMAP generates a cumulative map of LD distances between markers, based upon the Mal<span>é</span>cot model of separation by distance:
+In brief, LDMAP generates a cumulative map of LD distances between markers, based upon the Mal<span>é</span>cot-Morton model of separation by distance:

 <img src="https://render.githubusercontent.com/render/math?math=%5Crho%20%3D%20%5Cleft(1-L%5Cright)Me%5E%7B-%5Cepsilon%20d%7D%2BL">

-where \(\rho\) is the empirically observed correlation between two markers in a population, \(L\) is the component of \(\rho\) not due to LD, but due to confounding factors such as recent founder effects, \(M\) is the anticipated linkage between the two markers at 0 distance, \(\epsilon\) is the rate of decline in the association between the markers and \(d\) is the physical distance between the markers .
+where *&rho;* is the empirically observed correlation between two markers in a population, *L* is the component of *&rho;* not due to LD, but due to confounding factors such as recent founder effects, *M* is the anticipated linkage between the two markers at 0 distance, *&epsilon;* is the rate of decline in the association between the markers and *d* is the physical distance between the markers.

 ####

-The product generated utilising the Mal<span>é</span>cot model are maps in cumulative linkage disequilibrium units (LDU), which are broadly analogous to a population form of centimorgans; these \(\text{LDU} = \epsilon d\).
+The product generated utilising the Mal<span>é</span>cot-Morton model are maps in cumulative linkage disequilibrium units (LDU), which are broadly analogous to a population form of centimorgans; these LDU are calculated as *&epsilon;d* for each interval.
 It should be noted that LDMAP is reference agnostic, not directly referring to a reference assembly to run; this provides flexibility to apply LDMAP to any species and using non-standard genome assemblies.

 Implementation
 ==============